• Skip to primary navigation

 Molasses and syrup also have different cooking uses.

-Molasses adds depth to baked goods or BBQ sauces.
+Molasses improves baked goods or BBQ sauces.

 Syrups such as maple or honey are perfect toppings for breakfast items or desserts.